 What is Delfin LNG?

 Delfin LNG is proposing the first offshore floating natural gas liquefaction project in the United States.
-The project is currently in the application process with the United States Maritime Administration (MARAD) and US Coast Guard (USCG).
-We are targeting an in-service date in 2020.
+The project has received approval from the Department of Energy (DOE), Maritime Administration (MARAD), and the United States Coast Guard (USCG) and is targeting an in-service date of 2021/2022.

 Who is Delfin LNG?

-Delfin is a wholly owned subsidiary of Fairwood Peninsula Energy Corporation (FPE) and is currently developing Port Delfin, a floating liquefaction and export facility to be located in the Gulf of Mexico.
+Delfin is currently developing Port Delfin, a floating liquefaction and export facility to be located in the Gulf of Mexico.
 As planned, Port Delfin consists of onshore gas compression facilities and a deepwater port that uses existing pipeline infrastructure in the Gulf of Mexico to transport natural gas offshore to four moored floating liquefaction vessels.
 Delfin has submitted an application to MARAD and the USCG for authorization to construct, own and operate an LNG export deepwater port.
 Delfin has signed a Joint Development Agreement with Enbridge, Inc. (TSX/NYSE: ENB) in relation to the Project.

 What is an FLNGV?